AuthMe/AuthMeReloaded/docs/config.md

         # expired, he will not need to authenticate.
         enabled: false
         # After how many minutes should a session expire?
-        # Remember that sessions will end only after the timeout, and
-        # if the player's IP has changed but the timeout hasn't expired,
+        # A player's session ends after the timeout or if his IP has changed
-        # the player will be kicked from the server due to invalid session
         timeout: 10
-        # Should the session expire if the player tries to log in with
-        # another IP address?
-        sessionExpireOnIpChange: true
     # Message language, available languages:
     # https://github.com/AuthMe/AuthMeReloaded/blob/master/docs/translations.md
     messagesLanguage: 'en'